UMCUGenetics/SmallTools/README.md

 ### Annotate a VCF with CADD scores
 1. [Annotate_CADD_Scores_In_VCF.py](https://github.com/jdeligt/Genetics/blob/master/Annotate_CADD_Scores_In_VCF.py):
    Annoates variants in a VCF file with [CADD scores](http://cadd.gs.washington.edu/score) using the [precomputed](http://cadd.gs.washington.edu/download) files provided by  the University of Washington.

    Uses multiprocessing to distribute tabix lookup commands over different processes.

 ---
-Hope they help.
-If you have suggestions or improvements let me know.